JakeWorrell/Sublime-Text-2-Settings/Packages/DocBlockr/README.md

 Sometimes, you'll perform some action which clears the fields (sections of text which you can navigate through using `tab`).
 This leaves you with a number of placeholders in the DocBlock with no easy way to jump to them.

-With DocBlockr, you can reparse a comment and reactivate the fields by pressing the hotkey `Ctrl+Alt+Tab`.
+With DocBlockr, you can reparse a comment and reactivate the fields by pressing the hotkey `Ctrl+Alt+Tab` (`Alt+Shift+Tab` on Linux).

+### Reformatting paragraphs ###

+Inside a comment block, hit `Alt+Q` to wrap the lines to make them fit within your rulers.
+If you would like subsequent lines in a paragraph to be indented, you can adjust the `jsdocs_indentation_spaces_same_para` setting.
+For example, a value of `3` might look like this:

+    /**
+     * Duis sed arcu non tellus eleifend ullamcorper quis non erat.
+Curabitur
+     *   metus elit, ultrices et tristique a, blandit at justo.
+     * @param  {String} foo Lorem ipsum dolor sit amet.
+     * @param  {Number} bar Nullam fringilla feugiat pretium.
+Quisque
+     *   consectetur, risus eu pellentesque tincidunt, nulla ipsum imperdiet
+     *   massa, sit amet adipiscing dolor.
+     * @return {[Type]}
+     */

 ### Adding extra tags ###

 Finally, typing `@` inside a docblock will show a completion list for all tags supported by [JSDoc][jsdoc], the [Google Closure Compiler][closure], [YUIDoc][yui] or [PHPDoc][phpdoc].
 Extra help is provided for each of these tags by prefilling the arguments each expects.
 Pressing `tab` will move the cursor to the next argument.